ProtonKicker/Flourine/README.md

 - Uses Voron 0 XY plane belt path
 - Compatible with stock Voron 0 frame
 - Utilizes smooth rods and bearings as a cost-effective alternative to linear rails
-- Feature a more compact toolhead that does not include part cooling
+- Feature a more compact toolhead

+## Work In Progress
+- upgrading toolhead cooling
+- setting up a better pinter profile
+- upgrade to heated bed

 ## Future Plans